Now that I’ve got it, what do I do with it? I asked myself that question after I made this mango hot sauce.

 Perhaps a better question would have been, when mangoes go on sale and you need to use up all that you bought, why choose mango hot sauce over mango cupcakes?

-The write-up that accompanied the original recipe suggested considering this more so as a condiment than as a hot sauce, which I can see as it is not too terribly hot.
-Suggestions included, “a dipping sauce for raw oysters, or an add-in for meatloaf, beef stew or bread stuffing.”
-Note, oysters are also considered an aphrodisiac.
-I’m on to something here.
+The original recipe suggested the concoction be considered more so a condiment than a hot sauce, which I can understand as it is not too terribly hot.

 - Combine all ingredients in a small saucepan over low heat.

 - Cover and allow to simmer for 30 minutes.